 Stacy Ferrara, CAFTP, CFTBS, is a Certified Advanced Feline Training Professional, Certified Feline Training and Behavior Specialist and owner of Pawsitive Potential, LLC providing in-home and remote consultations for clients with cats exhibiting behavior issues.
 Stacy is also a Certified Fear Free Professional dedicated to reducing the stress animals experience before and during veterinary care by using positive reinforcement training methods.
-She is on the Board of Directors for Last Hope, Inc., an organization devoted to cat and dog rescue and rehabilitation, serving in a variety of capacities.
+She serves as a Board Advisor for Last Hope, Inc., an organization devoted to cat and dog rescue and rehabilitation.
 Stacy has a B.S. in psychology and biology and is a Professional member of the Animal Behavior Society, a Professional member of The Animal Behavior Management Alliance and Supporting Member of the IAABC.

 Growing up with the family pet store business, Stacy has spent a lifetime learning about and supporting animal welfare.
 She is an active volunteer in animal rescue and spends countless hours trying to better the lives of homeless cats through socialization and enrichment.
 Stacy lives on Long Island, N.Y., with her family that includes, 2 cats, a dog and a bunny.

 What Does A Behaviorist Do?